UCAS

 • (18:00 UK time) Deadline for applications to the universities of Oxford and Cambridge, and for most courses in medicine, dentistry, and veterinary medicine/science

-The reference must be completed before the application can be sent to us.
+The reference must be completed before the application can be sent.

 14 JAN